TLBurnett3/LightField/README.md

 ![Oblique Slice and Dice](/Doc/Images/Oblique.png)

+## Source Code
+* Src/Core - Contains the base code for the project
+* Src/Render - Contains a simple OpenGL render engine
+* Src/Tasks - Contains the algorithm processing tasks
+* Src/Lightfield - Contains the main and executor for this project

 ## Build using CMake
 Building this project is a two-step process.
 First, Group1 and Group5 of [3rdPartyLib](https://github.com/TLBurnett3/3rdPartyLibs) are required to be built and installed on the development/build platform.
 Second, using CMake a platform specific make solution must be built and executed to create a build solution.
 Currently, only Windows has been tested.

 ## Running Lightfield
 The Lightfield executable requires a JSon file for definiting the execution parameters.
-A few examples are included within the model directories: for example ./Models/Orchid/Orchid.json
+A few examples are included within the model directories:

+For example: Lightfield ./Models/Orchid/Orchid.json

 ### JSon File Description